Reece Scarlett: Playing career

 On July 1, 2017, Scarlett agreed to a one-year, two-way contract to remain with the Florida Panthers.
 After participating in his first training camp with the Panthers, Scarlett was familiarly re-assigned to the AHL on September 25, 2017.
-With the Thunderbirds struggling at start of the 2017–18 season, and having contribute with 2 points in 13 games, Scarlett was traded by the Panthers to the Dallas Stars in exchange for Ludvig Bystrom on November 10, 2017.
+With the Thunderbirds struggling at the start of the 2017–18 season, and having contributed with 2 points in 13 games, Scarlett was traded by the Panthers to the Dallas Stars in exchange for Ludvig Bystrom on November 10, 2017.

-Having played seven seasons in the AHL and unable to break through to the NHL, Scarlett left North America as a free agent to join Latvian club, Dinamo Riga of the KHL, on a one-year contract on August 23, 2020.
+Having played seven seasons in the AHL and unable to break through to the NHL, Scarlett left North America as a free agent to join Latvian club, Dinamo Riga of the Kontinental Hockey League, on a one-year contract on August 23, 2020.

+Moving to the Deutsche Eishockey Liga for the 2022–23 season, Scarlett joined Löwen Frankfurt in their first season in the top tier and recorded 5 goals and 21 points through 38 regular season games on the blueline.
+Following their defeat in the playoff qualifiers to Düsseldorfer EG, Scarlett left Frankfurt at the conclusion of his contract on March 19, 2023.

+On June 23, 2023, Scarlett continued his career abroad by agreeing to a one-year contract with Finnish club, Vaasan Sport of the Liiga.